hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/OOP-properties/inheritance.md

 - The theory behind inheritance is that the world is best represented by a hierarchy
   - this hierarchy will help with code reuse

+## When to use

+- When not create wide or deep object hierachies
+- Ideally, should have one level where subclasses are the leafs of the superclass

 ## Why bad?

 - leads to more brittle systems and defects